includeramon/blog/README.md

   E.)Import the data to mysql(use BLOG.sql in the project)

-  D.)Codeigniter have problems in sessions accross redirects, this fixed my instance:
+  F.)Codeigniter have problems in sessions accross redirects, this fixed my instance:
         http://billpatrianakos.me/blog/2013/03/22/codeigniter-session-problems/

  Thanks!